-5.12.
+5.15.
 Create

 The Create Request is different than the other Change Requests because at the time it is issued, the id attribute, which is assigned by the Service Provider, is not yet known.
-The Consumer must provide a "suggested" or advisory value but the Service Provider is not required to accept that suggestion unless the mustUseAdvisory field is set in the HTTP Header of the Create Request.
-In that specific case, if the Service Provider cannot accept the suggested object ID, it must reject the entire Consumer Request (if for a single object Create) or the sub-request (if for a multiple object Create) with HTTP status 404 (not found).
+The Consumer must provide a "suggested" or advisory value for "Batch Object Create", but the Service Provider is not required to accept that suggestion unless the mustUseAdvisory field is set in the HTTP Header of the Create Request.
+In that specific case, if the Service Provider cannot accept the suggested object ID, it must respond with the following behavior: